Links to Other Sites

 Wormspit.com Michael Cook's fascinating site that describes the process of raising silk worms.
 A zillion photos!

-The Textile Museum Washington, D.C.
+The George Washington Museum and Textile Museum Washington, D.C.
 The website includes information on current exhibitions, upcoming educational events and offerings of the museum shop.

 Textile Society of America An organization for textile specialists, including museum professionals.
 The site offers information on biennial symposia, workshops, publications and membership.